 You should set reasonable expectations and enforce them.
-But under no circumstances should you try to break your child’s will or force her to comply with your views.
-She has to do what you want, but she’s also allowed to have her opinions and approach about it.
+But under no circumstances should you try to break your child’s will or force them to comply with your views.
+They have to do what you want, but they are also allowed to have opinions and approach about it.
 This is what effective parenting is all about.
 Resist any thoughts to “break their will” or tendencies you may have to force, threaten or coerce into compliance.
 Remember, respect is what is being tested and you are the role model.
 A child having their own opinion or desires does not have to devolve into a power struggle.

 6. Mastery more than anything:

-Let him take charge of as many of his activities as possible.
-Don’t nag him to do anything; if he feels independent and in-charge of himself, then he will have less need to oppose.
+Encourage them to take charge of as many of their activities as possible.
+Coach them into success.
+Don’t nag them to do anything; if they feel independent and in-charge of themselves, then they will have less need to oppose.
 Not to mention, strong willed kids take responsibility early in life and are steadfast in their approach to achieving their goals.

 7. Give them authority over their body:

-If your spirited child does not want to wear a jacket then don’t force him.
-His body is telling him not to and he is sure he is right.
-However, he does not realize that it is cold outside.
-In a situation like this do not undermine that self confidence.
-Just tell him that he does not have to wear it now, but can carry the jacket and use it later if he changes his mind.
-Teach him that there is nothing wrong in letting new information change his mind.
+If your spirited child does not want to wear a jacket then don’t force them.
+However, they do not realize that it is cold outside.
+In a situation like this, do not undermine that self confidence.
+Just tell them that they do not have to wear it now, but can carry the jacket and use it later if they change their mind.
+Teach them that there is nothing wrong in letting new information change mind.

 Strong willed or spirited kids are definitely a challenge but there are ways to face the daily battles and win them.